Band of Horses

 Band of Horses is an American rock band formed in 2004 in Seattle, Washington.
-Led by singer-songwriter Ben Bridwell, who has been the band's sole constant member throughout numerous line-up changes, the band's current line-up also includes longtime members Creighton Barrett (drums) and Ryan Monroe (keyboards, guitar, backing vocals), alongside Matt Gentling (bass, backing vocals) and Brett Nash (guitar, backing vocals).
+Led by singer-songwriter Ben Bridwell, who has been the band's sole constant member throughout numerous line-up changes, the band's current line-up also includes longtime member Creighton Barrett (drums) alongside Matt Gentling (bass, backing vocals), Brett Nash (guitar, backing vocals), and Joel Graves (keyboards, guitar).

 For ten years, the band's most stable line-up featured guitarist Tyler Ramsey and bassist Bill Reynolds, who recorded and performed with the band between 2007 and 2017, before acrimoniously departing.

 To date, the band has released six studio albums: Everything All the Time (2006), Cease to Begin (2007), Infinite Arms (2010), Mirage Rock (2012), Why Are You OK (2016) and Things Are Great (2022), with Infinite Arms being nominated for a Grammy Award in 2011.

 History

 Formation and Everything All the Time (2004–2006)

 Band of Horses at the 2006 SXSW festival.
 From left to right Hampton, Bridwell, Barrett (hidden), Brooke, Arnone.

 Ben Bridwell (vocals, guitar) formed Band of Horses, who were briefly known simply as Horses, in 2004 after the break-up of his previous band, Carissa's Wierd, along with bassist Chris Early and drummer Tim Meinig.
 They were soon joined by former Carissa's Wierd bandleader Mat Brooke (guitar, vocals).
 The band initially received attention from Sub Pop after opening for Iron & Wine during Seattle area shows.
 In 2005, the band released the Tour EP, which was sold at shows and on Sub Pop's website.

 Their first full-length album, Everything All the Time, was recorded in 2005 with producer Phil Ek and released by Sub Pop on March 21, 2006.
 It features the band's original four-piece lineup, although both Tim Meinig and Sera Cahoone receive drumming credits.
 The album included new versions of five of the six songs from the Tour EP along with five new songs.
 It was a minor hit in Scandinavia, entering the lower reaches of the Sweden and Norway album charts.
 Ben Bridwell explained, "I thought before recording that I really wanted an ELO-sounding record, with strings and keyboards and synths, but then, as we got closer to it, we wanted to take a more raw approach."